-Here is directory of useful websites for small UK businesses covering topics including starting a business, creating a website, online business ideas, e-commerce and marketing advice.
+This is a directory of useful websites for small UK businesses, covering topics including starting a business, creating a website, online business ideas, e-commerce, marketing advice and more.

 Starting a UK Business